Academic Information and Policies

 C. Reporting Requirements and Resolution Procedures

-If you believe that you have been harassed and do not feel comfortable undertaking a conversation with the other person regarding your feelings related to their behavior, you should report the conduct to a Recipient.
+Suppose you believe that you have been harassed and do not feel comfortable undertaking a conversation with the other person regarding your feelings related to their behavior.
+In that case, you should report the conduct to a Recipient.
 Members of the University community who believe they may have witnessed or been informed about harassment should report the conduct to a Recipient.
-Whether you initiate a conversation or make a report to a Recipient, you need not fear coercion or reprisal, as none will be tolerated by the University.
-Upon receipt of the complaint, the Recipient will counsel the Complainant on the three campus-based resolution options available to her/him and provide information regarding counseling and other support services available at the University and through the community.
+Whether you initiate a conversation or make a report to a Recipient, you need not fear coercion or reprisal, as the University will tolerate none.
+Upon receipt of the complaint, the Recipient will counsel the Complainant on the three campus-based resolution options available to them and provide information regarding counseling and other support services available at the University and through the community.
 Although the resolution options are presented in a suggested order, the most appropriate option(s) may be chosen in a given situation.
-In addition to campus-based responses, there are also legal options for the person who experiences harassment.
-Persons who wish to pursue legal remedies are urged to seek competent counsel in a timely fashion, as the University does not provide legal advice or representation regarding these matters.
+In addition to campus-based responses, there are legal options for the person who experiences harassment.
+Persons wishing to pursue legal remedies are urged to seek competent counsel promptly, as the University does not provide legal advice or representation.

-If the Complainant does not wish to pursue the matter, the Recipient will attempt to determine whether facts support the complaint as the University has an obligation to eliminate harassment even if a particular Complainant does not so request.
-The Recipient may speak with the Respondent in order to determine whether facts support a complaint and prepare a written summary of the conversation with both the Complainant and the Respondent.
-The Recipient will prepare a written of all complaints.
-This written report will contain summaries of conversations as well as any other information.
+Suppose the Complainant does not wish to pursue the matter.
+In that case, the Recipient will attempt to determine whether facts support the complaint as the University must eliminate harassment even if a particular Complainant does not so request.
+The Recipient may speak with the Respondent to determine whether facts support a complaint and prepare a written summary of the conversation with the Complainant and the Respondent.
+The Recipient will prepare a written report of all the complaints.
+This written report will contain summaries of conversations and any other information.

-The written report may contain a recommendation from the Recipient about whether or not the claim seems to have been resolved in the process of conversations.
-The Recipient may initiate formal procedures by filing a complaint with one of the previously listed Recipients, and the Recipient will serve as a Complainant thereafter.
+The written report may contain a recommendation from the Recipient about whether or not the claim seems to have been resolved during conversations.
+The Recipient may initiate formal procedures by filing a complaint with one of the previously listed Recipients, and the Recipient will serve as a Complainant after that.
 All complaints of harassment of any kind will be promptly investigated.

-The Harassment Resolution Task Force, the Dean of Students or the Campus Student Hearing Board is charged with the responsibility of hearing, mediating, and resolving issues or complaints involving harassment that are resolved through the Formal Procedure, below.
+The Office of Student Life is responsible for hearing, mediating and resolving issues or complaints involving harassment that are determined through the Formal Procedure, below.
 The University is liable under state and federal law if it “has notice” of a hostile environment and fails to take immediate and appropriate action.
-Persons determined to be in violation of the University’s harassment policy will be subject to disciplinary action ranging from verbal or written reprimand to sanctions culminating in termination or dismissal, and the possibility of referral to the appropriate authorities.
+Persons determined to violate the University’s harassment policy will be subject to disciplinary action ranging from verbal or written reprimand to sanctions culminating in termination or dismissal and the possibility of referral to the appropriate authorities.
 All reports are filed with the Title IX officer.

 Resolution Option A: Direct Response

-To facilitate resolution the Complainant may choose to confront the alleged harasser directly, either in person or in writing, specifically identifying the behavior or incident found objectionable and, if desired, the remedy sought, in an effort to resolve the complaint.
+To facilitate resolution, the Complainant may choose to confront the alleged harasser directly, either via phone, video, in person or in writing, specifically identifying the behavior or objectionable and, if desired, the remedy sought incident found to resolve the complaint.
 If the complaint is not resolved through a direct response or the Complainant feels uncomfortable about taking this action, the Complainant should report the behavior to a Recipient, as defined above.
-In the case of a complaint involving a student and alleged harassment by a faculty or staff member the Direct Response is not recommended due to the inherent power differential which exists.
+In the case of a complaint involving a student and alleged harassment by a faculty or staff member, direct response is not recommended due to the inherent power differential.

 Resolution Option B: Informal Procedure

 Informal Procedure will generally involve efforts to mediate a resolution that both the Complainant and the person accused (Respondent) can agree upon.
-The mediation will not involve face-to-face meetings between the parties unless the Complainant agrees.
-The designated investigator will meet with the Complainant and then with the Respondent and the Respondent’s immediate supervisor.
-In the case of students, the Dean of Students will act as the Respondent’s supervisor.
-Every effort will be made to resolve the situation informally in whatever manner might be most efficient.
-If the Respondent admits to the action, and the Complainant is satisfied with an informal resolution, then the designated investigator or designee in conjunction with the Respondent’s supervisor, and the President, if it involves employees, will determine the appropriate sanction, which may be remedial, rehabilitative and/or disciplinary.
+The mediation will not involve face-to-face meetings unless the Complainant agrees.
+The designated investigator will meet with the Complainant, the Respondent, and the Respondent’s immediate supervisor.
+In the case of students, the Vice President for Student Life/Dean of Students will act as the Respondent’s supervisor.
+Every effort will be made to resolve the situation informally in the most efficient manner.
+Suppose the Respondent admits to the action and has an informal resolution.
+In that case, the Complainant is satisfied with the designated investigator or designee in conjunction with the Respondent’s supervisor, and the President, if it involves employees, will determine the appropriate sanction, which may be remedial, rehabilitative and/or disciplinary.
 The President’s decision will be final in cases that involve employees.
-If the designated investigator has been unable to mediate a resolution within fifteen (15) days of receipt, the designated investigator will so inform the Complainant and the Respondent that the case has moved to the Formal Procedures stage.
+Suppose the designated investigator cannot mediate a resolution within fifteen (15) days of receipt.
+In that case, the assigned investigator will inform the Complainant and the Respondent that the case has moved to the Formal Procedures stage.
 The results of the informal resolution will be documented.
 This documentation will be maintained according to guidelines under “Records” later in this policy.
 Informal procedures must be completed within fifteen (15) business days of receipt of the complaint by the designated investigator.

 Resolution Option C: Formal Procedure

-• If the Informal Procedure did not produce a mediated resolution that was acceptable to both the Complainant and the Respondent or if the incident is of such a nature that informal resolution is not appropriate, the case will proceed automatically to the formal stage.
-A written, signed, and dated complaint, prepared by the Complainant and/or the Recipient, must be filed with the designated investigator and the case will then be referred to the Campus Hearing Board or the Harassment Resolution Task Force.
-The Board or Task Force will further investigate the complaint as impartial fact finders not representing either the Complainant or the Respondent involved.
-If the allegations are found to be valid, the President, in cases involving employees, in consultation with the Task Force, and the Respondent’s supervisor will determine the appropriate action to be taken.
-In cases involving only students, the Dean of Students in consultation with the Campus Hearing Board will determine the appropriate action to be taken.
-The President’s and/or Dean of Students decision will be final.
+• If the Informal Procedure does not produce a mediated resolution that is acceptable to both the Complainant or if the incident is of such a nature that the Respond informal resolution is not appropriate, the case will proceed automatically to the formal stage.
+A written, signed and dated complaint, prepared by the Complainant and/or the Recipient, must be filed with the designated investigator, and the case will then be referred to the Campus Hearing Board.
+Student Life will further investigate the complaint as impartial fact finders who do not represent the Complainant or the Respondent.
+Suppose the allegations are found to be valid.
+In that case, the President, in cases involving employees, in consultation with HR and the Respondent’s supervisor, will determine the appropriate action to be taken.
+In cases involving only students, Student Life Conduct Officers in consultation with the Campus Hearing Board, will determine the proper action to be taken.
+The Campus Hearing Board and/or Vice President for Student Life/Dean of Student’s decision will be final.
 Formal procedures must be completed within sixty (60) business days from the date the written and signed formal complaint was filed with the designated investigator.

 D. Protection of Complainant and Others

-All reasonable action will be taken to ensure the Complainant and those providing information on behalf of the Complainant or supporting the Complainant in other ways will suffer no retaliation as the result of their activities in regard to the process.
+All reasonable action will be taken to ensure the Complainant and those providing information on behalf of the Complainant or supporting the Complainant in other ways will suffer no retaliation due to their activities regarding the process.
 The Complainant will be kept informed during the process.
 In extraordinary circumstances and at any time during the filing of a sexual harassment complaint, the President of the University and/or Dean of Students may suspend any administrator, faculty member, staff member, or student accused of harassment if it appears reasonably certain that harassment has occurred and that serious and immediate harm might ensue if the Respondent was not suspended.

 E. Retaliation

-Retaliation against an individual for a good faith report or complaint of alleged harassment or for participating in an investigation, or against an individual accused of committing harassment is prohibited by University policy, as well as by state and federal law.
+Retaliation against an individual for a good faith report or complaint of alleged harassment, for participating in an investigation, or against an individual accused of committing harassment is prohibited by University policy and state and federal law.

-Retaliation is a serious violation which can be subject the offender to sanctions independent of the merits of the harassment allegation.
+Retaliation is a serious violation that can subject the offender to sanctions independent of the merits of the harassment allegation.
 It is a violation of this harassment policy to retaliate against:

 • any member of the Harassment Resolution Task Force or Campus Hearing Board,